 Fortune Global 500 for 2015—The World’s Largest Corporations.

-New York Life has moved up 27 places on the prominent Fortune Global 500 list, an annual list of the world’s largest corporations by revenue.
+Our company has moved up 27 places on the prominent Fortune Global 500 list, an annual list of the world’s largest corporations by revenue.
 With 2014 revenue of more than $38 billion, according to Fortune’s proprietary formula, the company moved up to #297 from #324.
-New York Life has a stronger position on the Global 500 list than other influential brands including UBS (308), Tyson Foods (311), Swiss Re (313), Mitsubishi Heavy Industries (319), Westpac Banking (330), and Standard Life (335).
+We have a stronger position on the Global 500 list than other influential brands including UBS (308), Tyson Foods (311), Swiss Re (313), Mitsubishi Heavy Industries (319), Westpac Banking (330), and Standard Life (335).

 Forbes America’s Most Reputable Companies for 2014.

-New York Life ranked 82 out of 150 companies on Forbes America's Most Reputable Companies list for 2014.
+We ranked 82 out of 150 companies on Forbes America's Most Reputable Companies list for 2014.
 The score represents an average measure of people’s feelings—or reputation—for a company.
 The scores were statistically derived from four emotional indicators: trust, esteem, admiration, and good feeling.
-This is the third year that New York Life has been recognized.
+This is the third year that we have been recognized.
 Other recognizable companies that made the list include McDonalds (98), Target (107), Viacom (137), and American Express (139).

 Women For Hire.

-Women For Hire has recognized New York Life as a top employer for professional women for providing quality work/life benefits to its employees relating to childcare, eldercare, and their physical and mental well being.
+Women For Hire has recognized us as a top employer for professional women for providing quality work/life benefits to its employees relating to childcare, eldercare, and their physical and mental well being.
 Women For Hire enables a coveted pool of talented professionals to meet one-on-one with America's leading companies, nonprofit organizations, and government agencies to satisfy recruitment goals.